N8python/local-llama-wiki-revamp/llama.md

 **Q:** Can I try local LLMs online?

 **A:** It varies!
 [Qwen](https://chat.qwen.ai/), [Deepseek](https://chat.deepseek.com/), and many more have chat interfaces available online.
-However, these often feature frontier models, and smaller models that you may be interested in running locally may not have online demos available.
-HuggingFace [inference endpoints](https://endpoints.huggingface.co/) provide a pay-as-you-go option to try out any model on Hugging Face - though at this point, downloading the model may simply be easier.
+However, these often feature frontier models, and smaller models that you may be interested in running locally may not have online demos available. to lower-end GPUs, which can be used for quick testing of small LLMs.
+Finally, HuggingFace [inference endpoints](https://endpoints.huggingface.co/) provide a pay-as-you-go option to try out any model on Hugging Face - though at this point, downloading the model may simply be easier.
+Google Colab and Kaggle also offer free access

 **Q:** Can my PC run Local LLMs?

-**A:** All PCs can run *some* size of large language models.
-Since 4-bit quantization is considered a good starting point for efficient local deployment, a simple formula for the LLM size your computer could run comfortably is (**RAM** * 1.5) billion parameters.
-With 8GB RAM, you can run 12B models comfortably (such as Mistral Nemo). w/ 16GB, you can push 24B (such as Mistral Small 3).
+**A:** See the *What's Right For Your Hardware* section below.
+This is a very common question, and resources are attached below.

-However, this doesn't take into account advanced techniques such as offloading layers from the GPU to CPU, which can allow larger models to be run on less powerful hardware at surprising speeds.
+**Q:** I tired an LLM and it produced a weird result.
+Should I make a post about it?

-Additionally, Apple Silicon chips have unified memory, which changes the calculation - only 75% of the unified memory is available for the GPU by default, so the rule of thumb becomes (**RAM** * 1.125).
+**A:** First, check the *Common Pitfalls* section below.
+If your issue is distinct from those, then yes, you can make a post about it.

 **Q:** What is the easiest way to get started?